mdislam1/ToDo-List/README.md

 * v.
 Status (active or completed)

-b.
+c.
 The current user can create and delete tasks.

-c.
+d.
 The current user can mark a task as completed.

-d.
+e.
 Current user can create and delete categories.

-e.
+f.
 Each task category consists of

 >i.
 Name

-f.
+g.
 When removing a category, all the tasks under this category will have no category.

 >i.
 Views.